Join an Alumni Group

 - Give back to your local community and the broader Penn State family.
 Groups organize everything from highway clean up days to THON–related fundraising galas to golf tournaments that support scholarships for Penn State students from their area.

-Whether you're in Seattle or Miami, Maine or San Diego, Austria or Venezuela, chances are there's a Penn State chapter nearby.
-If not, consider starting one.
-For a list of chapters, click here.
+Whether live in Seattle or Miami, Boston or San Diego, or somewhere in between, chances are there's a Penn State chapter nearby.
+Additionally, if you live outside the United States, we have many international alumni contacts.
+For a complete list of chapters, click here.

 APGs include alumni or friends of Penn State who have a common interest in a particular academic, professional, or extracurricular activity that is related to a specific college or campus program.
 Some APGs are the Finance APG, Architectural Engineering APG, and Dairymen APG.
 Find APGs here.

 Societies connect alumni to an academic unit such as the College of Agricultural Sciences, the Graduate School, and Penn State Altoona.
-There is a society in place for every college and most of the Penn State locations.
+There is a society in place for every college and commonwealth campus.
 For more on societies, click here.

 Affiliate Group Endowments

 All of the Alumni Association's affiliate groups—chapters, societies, interest groups, and program groups—do amazing work on behalf of alumni and Penn State.
-And they are equally committed to helping students succeed.
+They share a common goal to help students succeed.
 Among the best evidence of this commitment is student scholarship support.
 Check out this Affiliate Group Endowment Report, which details in real dollars the amount of endowed scholarship giving that Alumni Association groups have achieved to date.